ruggeri/tech-notes/programming-languages/concurrency.md

   are _mostly doing something_.
 - So approaches like doing async io, or having a green thread implementation built into the runtime still helps.

+# Threading Model

+- These notes are current as of 2026-04-XX.
+Language features change somewhat quickly.
+- C and C++ have 1:1 threading if you directly use POSIX.
+And I think the thread stuff in the standard library is also 1:1.
+  - Also Rust and C#/.NET.
+- Node's default is no multithreading, only async.
+  - Node's own libraries may use multiple threads underneath, when doing IO, crypto, compression.
+Basically, when you call to native code that might spawn threads.
+But you can't see that from inside Node JavaScript code.
+  - You _can_ use `worker_threads` to run multiple threads, but I think this is not typical.
+  - At first Node managed async through callbacks, then promises.
+    Finally, `async`/`await` support was added.
+- Ruby, Python, and Java (by default) all use 1:1 threading.
+That is: they create one kernel thread per language thread.
+  - Python offers asyncio.
+It also supports multiple processes/IPC, and multiple 1:1 threads.
+Asyncio is supported mostly via `async`/`await`.
+    - Python has history with async event loops going back to Twisted (2002).
+  - Ruby doesn't give an async keyword.
+But you can use the `async` gem.
+    The basic idea is that you end up using Fibers, which are cooperatively scheduled on an event loop.
+More-or-less, it implements coroutines via a trampoline and fibers.
+  - Java provides Loom.
+- Go and Erlang both run M:N threading.
+In these languages, it is typical to create very many thread objects, vastly more than available CPU parallelization width.
+  - Java also has a "virtual thread" idea; this is introduced by Project Loom.
+The idea is to (as usual) support many, many threads, mostly all waiting on IO.
+- A note: Node.js was a progenitor of the event loop idea.
+  - Node.js (launched 2009) predates widespread use of `Promise`
+    (EcmaScript 6 2015).
+Probably success of event loop idea drove adoption of `async`/`await` in 2017.
+It existed in Babel (and in TypeScript) since 2015.
+  - Go was published approximately the same time.
+Goal is to solve a similar problem.
+  - Python added `async`/`await` in 2015.
+  - What we see is that the big idea of Node.js pushed a lot of other language development forward.

+# M:N Threading

+The problem both asyncio (JavaScript, Python) and M:N threading (Go, Erlang, Java Loom) try to solve is: too many threads waiting for IO, waking briefly, and going back to sleep.
+Basically: very little work done per task switch, which means task switching overhead dominates CPU utilization.
+Also, simply too many tasks: too many thread stacks eating up all the memory.

+But this begs the question: why is the OS committed to a model of large stack and expensive thread switching?
+Why must the runtime implement the lightweight threads?
+The reasons are a little unsatisfyingly subtle.

+First, stack size.
+Traditionally, everything assumed fixed stack sizes.
+Stacks had to be big enough not to get blown out.
+You _can_ have dynamically growable stacks.
+These could either be "linked" or they could be contiguous but growable.
+But this is less performant.
+In particular, every function call must now pay a tax of deciding whether to grow the stack.

+The decision between fixed stacks or growable stacks is fairly "global."
+When you call into a function, you need to know what kind of stack it will expect, and give it that kind of stack.
+Code that all shares a convention can call each other tax free.
+But when you link libraries with different stack conventions, you need to pay a stack fixup tax when calling across the ABI.

+Second, task switching.
+The OS must account for thread priority, scheduling policy, et cetera, to choose which thread to preempt.
+A runtime like Go's can be a lot simpler.
+It is almost as simple as: choose any unblocked thread at random.